• Students

 Evaluating Local Disaster Management in Sierra Leone (EVALDIS)

-The EVALDIS project will evaluate how leaders in Sierra Leone are building resilience to crisis and disaster.
+The EVALDIS project evaluates how leaders in Sierra Leone are building resilience to crisis and disaster.

 Evaluating Media Literacy with a Theory of Change